 Post autism diagnosis and I’m still working through it, trying to get to grips with my symptoms.
 Below is the autism model that my Consultant says is relevant to me.

 Some of the information is based on a copy letter from my Neurologist explaining my particular brain damage, which I gave to my Autism Specialist.
 From his letter he goes on to explain in more detail my strengths and difficulties that have identified me as being on the Autism Spectrum.

 “More than 9 out of 10 people with Autism are thought to experience their senses differently to those without Autism.
 These differences usually affect more than one of the senses and include over and/or under sensitivities to hearing, smell, touch, taste and sight.

-“The model of Autism is relevant to me as it outlines that the parietal and temporal lobes part of the brain (that is affected) may process much more information than a person without Autism, but processing too much information can lead to delayed sensory processing such as being slow to find objects in a cluttered environment.
+This model of autism is relevant to me as it outlines that the parietal and temporal lobes part of the brain (that is affected) may process much more information than a person without autism, but processing too much information can lead to delayed sensory processing such as being slow to find objects in a cluttered environment.